 Locata was incorporated in 1997 by David Small and Nunzio Gambale who had been developing a location based guide for visitors to Canberra, the nation’s capital.
-The aim of their project was to build a device that would select and play from a library of audio visual files that would be triggered as visitors visited various monuments, galleries and museums in Canberra.
+The aim of their project was to build a device that would select and play from a library of audio visual files that would be triggered automatically by a GPS position.
+This would allow tourists a running commentary as they visited various monuments, galleries and museums in Canberra.

 Today, Locata has a new radio-location technology (LocataTech) that gives precise positioning in many environments where GPS is either marginal or unavailable for modern applications.
 A network of terrestrially-based LocataLite transceivers transmit extremely well-synchronized signals, which creates a ground-based local replica of GPS.
 These signals form a positioning network called a LocataNet that operates in combination with GPS (e.g. open-cut mining) or operates totally independent of GPS (e.g. indoors or in urban areas).

-As of December 2012, Locata has 98 granted patents and dozens of additional patents in the pipeline.
+Currently, Locata has 124 granted technology patents and dozens of additional patents in the pipeline.